mwunsch/jquery-renewal/README.md

 `.a_wrapper` effectively becomes the foreground "window" element in the above illustration. `.a_wrapper` gets an additional class name and `overflow-x: hidden;` and the `width` is restricted to how many elements you want visible.

-`.the_carousel` becomes the carousel, with styles that look like this:
+`.the_carousel` becomes the carousel, and these styles are applied:

 ```css
 .the_carousel {